Malaysia hopes China will sympathize with its fiscal woes

 - 4 places to find last-minute college scholarships

+He’s expected to attempt to renegotiate the terms of those contracts during his meetings with Chinese officials, including President Xi Jinping.

-Days before heading to Beijing, Mahathir said Malaysia wants to cancel a Chinese-backed $20 billion East Coast Rail Link and two energy pipelines worth $2.3 billion.
+Days before heading to Beijing, Mahathir said Malaysia wanted to cancel a Chinese-backed $20 billion East Coast Rail Link and two energy pipelines worth $2.3 billion.

+Malaysia’s new government has called for drastic cuts to the projects’ ballooning cost, which it estimates at more than $22 billion.
+Some of that money has already been paid and could be difficult to recoup.

+China has said the projects bring mutual benefits to the two sides and any disputes should be dealt with by the commercial parties involved.